Dogmabase/Counselor_CaseLogHelper/README.md

 Please see the .mdf database file included in the project.
 I see now the site is lacking a CreateEmployee page, as my original intent was to emulate an existing database project.
 If moved to the C:\Users\owner folder, the db should be found by Visual Studio.

+Login with
+employeeNumber: 100 and Password: Password

+Run project with Login.cshtml as you start page.